Why Companies Override Countries

 Our long-term approach paired with our extensive, on-the-ground research gives us conviction in the companies we invest and provides us with the confidence to manage portfolios through all market cycles.

 Asia is inherently volatile.
-Over the course of nearly three decades of our experience in the region, we have developed a rigorous—and tested—approach to risk management.
+Over the course of three decades of our experience in the region, we have developed a rigorous—and tested—approach to risk management.
 Our organizational structure reflects the high priority we place on risk management, with a dedicated, independent risk-management function, housed within the Risk and Compliance Department, overseeing both enterprise and investment risk.
 The Risk and Compliance Department is led by our Global Head of Risk and Compliance, who reports directly to the firm’s CEO.

 At the portfolio level, we continually monitor a variety of risks within each portfolio, at both the security and macro levels.
 We believe business risk is the most important risk meriting increased attention throughout our investment process.
 If significant concerns arise, we re-examine any affected holdings.
 We revisit current positions when new ideas offer more compelling risk/return trade-offs and adjust our positions accordingly.